mb0/xelf-old/DESIGN.md

 Type Inference
 --------------

-After even more study over the hindley-milner type system, I come to the conclusion, that it is practically unavoidable when implementing type systems.
-However due to the involved type conversion rules the Xelf uses it cannot be used without without modification.
-We allow a type constraint for type variables, that constraint can be a type alternative allowing multiple types.
-The unification process collects all type alternatives for a variable allowed by its constraint and chooses the the most specific unified type.

-Xelf
-Instead of involved coercions
-using constraints or ad-hoc coercions, Xelf uses type alternatives internally.
-Type alternatives collect type options for a given base type.
-They are basically type classes, from what I gather.
-They are not as useful in Xelf as in Haskell, because type behaviour can only be one of the base types.

-We cannot completely separate type checking from the resolution process, because xelf allows forms to direct most aspects of the process.
-Forms are called to resolve their arguments and provide the result type information, if not available in the form signature.
-However type variables, references and alternatives should allow expressing many complex signatures.

-We pass a type hint to resolvers, so it can be considered when inferring types and encapsulate their type resolution.
-The other option would be to handle type checking and inference at the call site, but this would limit what resolvers could infer.
-The encapsulation this enables can also avoid full program type inference and instead incrementally resolves each call.
-Type hints can be of any kind, including variables, references and alternatives.
+Xelf uses a Hindley-Milner based type system with some modifications to accommodate the complex type conversion rules.
+Type alternatives are used internally to collect all possible options and type variables can be constrained.
+The unification process chooses the most specific type that satisfies all alternatives.

+Form signatures can be used to automatically infer the type for some arguments most of the time.
+Some forms, like the built-in 'and', 'if', 'map' and others, cannot express their type as signature and must handle the unification in the resolver.

+Resolvers are passed a type hint to unify with.
+Type hints can be of any kind, but are usually type variables created in the parent's resolver.
 Void hints indicates a lack of type expectations and means the resolver can disregard the hint completely.